 Karwar is an ideal pit-stop on this route located mid-way between the two locations.
 Having started early in the morning from Goa, we decided to drop our anchor at Karwar beach for lunch.

-Karwar beach is the first major beach in Karnataka and attracts a significant number of tourists.
+Karwar beach is the first major beach in Karnataka and attracts a significant number of tourists for the naval warship museum.
 The area around the beach is well maintained with walkways, restaurants, water sports and gardens.
-The prime attraction of this beach however is the war ship museum featuring a real Indian Navy warship.
+The prime attraction of this beach however is the warship museum featuring a real Indian Navy warship.
 Karwar is an important naval base of Indian Navy which explains the location of this museum at Karwar beach.

-We visited a restaurant called Drive-In located right next to the warship museum.
-The place served fresh sea-food and usual South Indian fare.
-While my wife settled for a Veg Thali, I ordered a fish curry – consisting of a whole fresh kingfish – at just INR 350.
+The beach has a decent restaurant – aptly named Drive In – located right next to the warship museum.
+It served fresh sea-food and other usual South Indian fare.
+While my wife settled for a Veg Thali, I ordered a fish curry – consisting of a whole fresh Kingfish – at just INR 350.
 After a relaxed meal, we walked to the beach and the nearby museum.
 Although the waters tempted us, we decided to leave as it was noon and the sunrays were killing.
 Also, we wanted to reach our destination on time.

 After a 6 hour drive, we finally arrived in Gokarna.
-We had pre-booked our stay at Namaste Sanjeevani, a boutique resort located close to Kudle beach atop a hill overlooking the sea from certain parts of the resort.
+We had pre-booked our stay at Namaste Sanjeevani, a boutique resort located close to Kudle beach atop a hill overlooking the sea.
 By the time we checked into our cottage, it was late in the afternoon.
-Fortunately, we were allotted a room that offered a view of Kudle beach and we could not keep ourselves far from for long.
-So, after a quick change we decided to walk down to Kudle Beach for a swim and spend the rest of the evening in one of its several beach shacks.
+Fortunately, we were allotted a room that offered a view of Kudle beach.
+The sight of the beach from our room could not hold us in our room for long.
+After a quick change we decided to walk down to Kudle Beach for a swim and spend the rest of the evening in one of its beach shacks.
 Kudle beach was just a 10 mins walk from Namaste Sanjeevani resort.

 Kudle beach is the first beach we visited in Gokarna and as such our expectations were high.
-To our delight, all the stories we had read or heard about Kudle beach before our trip here turned out to be true.
+To our delight, all the stories we had heard or read about Kudle beach before our trip here turned out to be true.

 Nestled between two small hills, Kudle beach is a small stretch of clean white sands.
 The entire length of the beach would be lesser than 500 meters and anyone could walk it down from one end to the other in a matter of few minutes.
 It had a few shacks for travellers serving the usual sea-fare and beer.
 There were also several homestays right on the beach.